sswasti1903/Sampling-Methods/README.md

 ## Conclusion

-**Logistic Regression consistently achieved the highest accuracy across different sampling techniques, with Bootstrap Sampling having the highest accuracy of 0.823144.**<br/>
+**Logistic regression consistently achieved the highest accuracy across different sampling techniques, with Bootstrap sampling having the highest accuracy of 0.844978.**<br/>
 **The accuracy for Logistic Regression is as follows:**

 ![Accuracy Table_for_Logistic_regression](accuracy_lr.png)<br/>